skylarmb/SimpleShell/README.txt

-Authors: Ryan Gliever (rgliever@ucsc.ecu) and Skylar Brown (skmbrown@ucsc.edu)

 CMPE 150 Final Project: Client-Server Model in C

-To use this program, server.c and client.c must be ran on different machines that are connected through a network.
+To use this program, server.c and client.c must be run on different machines that are connected through a network.
 Both files can be compiled with gcc.
 The server side must be executed first, with the name of the executable file for server.c followed by a port number.
 Once the connection is open, the client side may be executed, with the name of the executable file for client.c followed by